 Public fascination with the mystery was in part notoriety.
 Theodosia Burr Alston herself had not been particularly scandalous.
 But her life was inextricably linked to that of her father, Aaron Burr, Thomas Jefferson’s vice president who was charged with murder, put on trial for treason, and escaped to Europe.

-Alston was born Theodosia Bartow Burr on June 21, 1783, in Albany, N.Y.
-She was her father’s only surviving child, and as such her father groomed her like a son to carry on the family legacy.
-She was given a rigorous education in a wide-range of subjects with the notable exception of religion.
+Alston was born Theodosia Bartow Burr on June 21, 1783, in Albany, New York.
+She was thought to be her father’s only surviving child, and as such her father groomed her like a son to carry on the family legacy.
+She was given a rigorous education in a wide range of subjects with the notable exception of religion.
 Alston excelled in her studies showing shades of brilliance even as a young child.
-Impressed her father wrote, “I hope yet by her to convince the world what neither sex seems to believe that women have a soul.”
+Her father wrote, “I hope yet by her to convince the world what neither sex seems to believe that women have a soul.”

 But it did not come easily.
 In 1794, at age ten, Alston’s mother died, and while continuing her studies she took over management of the family’s primary New York residence.

 In 1800, two events changed her life.
 First, she met Joseph Alston, a planter from South Carolina, whom she married a year later and then moved to his plantation called The Oaks in South Carolina.
 The second was the 1800 election that led to her father serving as Thomas Jefferson’s Vice President from 1801 to 1805.

 Aaron Burr’s success was brief.
 Jefferson had chosen Burr as his running mate on the ticket.
 However, Burr tried to take over the presidency when he tied over the ballot box with Jefferson.
 Jefferson never trusted Burr, and it became clear he would be a one-term Vice President.

 Adding to his woes, Burr challenged Alexander Hamilton to a duel and killed him in July 1804.